SCS-ASSE-FS21-Tutors/tapas/doc/architecture/decisions/0014-auction-house-forwards-task-to-task-list.md

 ## Decision

 The Auction House forwards the Task to the Task List where the Task gets forwarded to the Roster which then checks for an Executor in the Executor Pool.
+Another option would have been to forward the Task directly to the Roster Service.
+However, this has the disadvantage that you no longer have any knowledge about the task after the execution, since it is not stored in the Task List.

 ## Consequences